Remnants of the Old Web

 We put too much weight on having a number.
 The reality is that we all know most of the people that follow you don’t give a shit about what you post, though they may comment/like from time to time to try to get you to interact with their posts.

-I support Neocities for daring to do what was long missed.
+I support the people on Neocities for daring to do what was long missed.
 It’s enabled us to continue being creatives, share knowledge and to simply enjoy what we love.
 We’ve brought back in our own little remnants of the old web.